suhaasv7/query-builder/README.md

   - Delete individual queries or clear all at once
   - Real-time updates without page refresh

-- **MongoDB Compass Compatible**: Generates queries in the exact format used by MongoDB Compass, ready to copy and paste
+- **MongoDB Compass Compatible**: Generates queries in the exact format used by MongoDB Compass

 - **Minimal Design**: Clean, functional interface focused on productivity